asham007/asham007/README.md

 ## Favorite Game
 Super Metroid for the SNES.
 If you still haven't played it yet, consider doing yourself a favor and go play it.
 ## Favorite Food
 Pizza.
-What more even needs to be said... except for pepporoni.
+What more even needs to be said... except for pepperoni.
 ## Favorite PL
 C. This may be a bit of a controversial pick today, but you can never go wrong with C as its a classic.
 If you need classes like in an OOPL, just use private structs.
 <!--